girikgarg8/Git_Tutorial/README.md

 Doing this will move the changes from staging area to working area.
 Now I can discard the changes from the working area by using `git restore <filename>` as before.

+An easy real life analogy to understand about the working area, staging area and the repository :

+Think of a mathematics examination.
+We have an answer sheet and a rough sheet.
+Now in order to solve the first question, we do some rough work on the rough sheet.
+That is the working area.
+Any changes or work that we do in this rough area may/may not work.

+What we need to submit to the teacher is the answer sheet, so we copy the solution from the rough sheet to the answer sheet.
+The answer sheet is the working area.

+After the exam gets over, the invigilators click a photograph of the answer sheet for their future records.
+This is what the repository is.

+11. `git diff <commit-id1> <commit-id2>` : Considering commit-id1 to be the previous commit and commit-id2 to be the further commit, it tells the difference between the two commits in terms of additions and deletions of code.